StephanWenninger/GARCH-J-model/README.md

 α₀: Mean = 0.1980424 SD = 0.10462402
 α₁: Mean = 0.1562225 SD = 0.04800268
 β₁: Mean = 0.6868966 SD = 0.12429803

+Since we observed inaccuracies in the MLE approach during our Monte Carlo simulation analysis, these findings should be interpreted with caution.
+Further tests are necessary to improve the model's reliability.